 There are many great nonprofit marketing campaigns out there that have made a significant difference for their foundation and the online world, and you can do everything from boosting awareness to soliciting enough donations.
 You’ll need to use different strategies for each campaign you create, but as long as your heart is in the right place and you’re passionate about your message, you’re sure to make a lasting impression and boost awareness of your cause.

-Some of the best nonprofit marketing campaigns come from well-known organizations like Make a Wish Foundation, The Best Friends Animal Society, The Salvation Army, or The American Red Cross.
-These organizations have a lot of money to put into their marketing efforts, but that doesn’t mean you can’t make a difference on a smaller scale.
+Some of the best nonprofit marketing strategies come from well-known organizations like Make a Wish Foundation, The Best Friends Animal Society, The Salvation Army, or The American Red Cross.
+These organizations have a lot more money to put into their marketing efforts, but that doesn’t mean you can’t make a difference on a smaller scale.

 There are plenty of examples of grassroots campaigns that have made a big impact, and we’ll talk about some of those nonprofit campaigns later on in this blog post.